 READ MORE: How many Treats are too many for a Puppy

 As the dog parent of an intermittent vomiter, you’re no doubt looking for ways to decrease the amount of puke that you have to clean up.
 I can’t blame you, but the prevention of vomiting might not be as easy as you hope.
 Prevention is directly related to the cause of the vomiting, which isn’t always easy to determine.

-For food allergies or intolerances, you can try what’s called a novel protein diet.
+- For food allergies or intolerances, you can try what’s called a novel protein diet.
 This just means a dog food that is made from protein sources other than those in their normal dog food.
-There are many out there on the market that use different proteins like buffalo, salmon, venison, and even kangaroo as meat sources rather than the traditional chicken and beef that make it easy to run a food trial to see if your dog’s intermittent vomiting decreases.
-When doing a food trial, it’s important to first, speak with your veterinarian and second, give it time.
+You can use dog food finder and choose healthy food for your dog.
+There are many out there on the market that uses different proteins like buffalo, salmon, venison, and even kangaroo as meat sources rather than the traditional chicken and beef that make it easy to run a food trial to see if your dog’s intermittent vomiting decreases.
+When doing a food trial, it’s important to first, speak with your veterinarian, and second, give it time.
 Don’t expect to see a difference within a couple of days.
 It often takes several weeks before vomiting clears up if food allergies or sensitivities are indeed the cause.

 Your dog vomiting once a week may seem like no big deal, and it usually isn’t, until it has been happening for weeks at a time.
 Some of the potential causes for intermittent vomiting in dogs, like chronic hepatitis or pancreatitis, should be treated sooner rather than later for the best outcome.
 Other causes, like bilious vomiting syndrome, may not be as detrimental but still warrant a treatment and should be looked into.
 The dread of cleaning up puke aside, anytime your dog is vomiting more than the occasional just-got-into-something time, they should see their veterinarian.